wikimedia/wmfdata-python/docs/developing.md

 1. Update `CHANGELOG.md` with all of the noteworthy changes in the release.
 1. Commit your changes using the commit message "Make version X.Y.Z".
 1. Tag the commit you just made with the version (`git tag vX.Y.Z`).
-1. Push your new tag to the remote (`git push --tags`).
+1. Push your new commit and tag to the remote (`git push --tags`).
 1. Checkout the `release` branch and rebase it onto `master`.
+1. Now push this branch to the remote.
 This is the step that will trigger update notification to users.
 1. If the release is significant, announce it to `analytics-announce@lists.wikimedia.org`.